-The project will be implemented in 2 phases.
-The 1st phase of the project includes lectures-seminars, film screenings, discussions, Red Terror Topography tour in Tbilisi by SovLab, and visit to theOccupation Museum.
-2 weeks of the project will be focuesd of women's issues - women’s role and attitudes towards women in Soviet Union.
+The project was implemented in 2 phases.
+The 1st phase of the project included lectures-seminars, film screenings, discussions, Red Terror Topography tour in Tbilisi by SovLab, and visit to theOccupation Museum.
+2 weeks of the project was focuesd of women's issues - women’s role and attitudes towards women in Soviet Union.

 In the frameworks os lecture-seminars, the following topics will be presented:

 - Seminar 1.1 - Soviet occupation of Georgia

 - Lecture 1.2 - Soviet occupation of Georgia /Lasha Bakradze/

 - Lecture 2 - Soviet terror in Georgia /David Jishkariani/